Blog Post Categories

 Bathroom – If you are sharing a bathroom remember to leave it clean and tidy as you would wish to find it returning home.

 Kitchen – Don’t forget to clean your microwave if you have one, your hob and give the counter tops a really good clean.
 These areas of a kitchen are easily forgotten as you are preparing to leave for a holiday.
 Don’t forget to clean them.
-Leave cleaning products to make sure your sitter has the means to clean after themselves also.
+Leave cleaning products to make sure your sitter has the means to clean after themselves also. make sure you point these out, it is a strong hint that you want it done.
 In your briefing document explain to the sitter how you like your home to be cleaned.

-‘Utility room’ and white goods – make sure you spend a little time showing the housesitter how to use the washing machine, dishwasher, vacuum cleaner and any other machine you want them to use to keep your home clean.
+‘Utility room’ and white goods – make sure you spend a little time showing the housesitter how to use the washing machine, dishwasher, vacuum cleaner and any other machine you want them to use to keep your home and living space clean.

 Preparing your pets for the house sitters